Pam Brown

 “French & Pickering has given me an opportunity to do work that benefits the environment and will last well past my lifetime.
 I truly value the relationships that have been built through the years and am grateful to all the partners that have supported French & Pickering’s mission.”

 In addition to her work at French & Pickering, Pam is Co-Founder of the West Vincent Land Trust.
-Most recently, she assumed the role of Hopewell Big Woods Partnership Coordinator, which was founded in 2001 through Natural Lands.

 A former professional photographer and small business owner/operator, Pam has a diverse background, which lends itself to complicated negotiations and relationship building—both necessary in working with the numerous partners involved in conservation.